World Class Attractions Close To Ahmad Bin Ali Stadium

 Ahmad bin Ali Stadium

 So, what can you expect when you get there?
-The 40,000-seat stadium, given its proximity to Qatar's natural environment, was designed to reflect the surrounding desert.
+The stadium, given its proximity to Qatar's natural environment, was designed to reflect the surrounding desert.
 As such, the landscape and the structures surrounding the stadium mimic the shape of desert dunes, and the stadium is wrapped in an undulating sand-coloured screen to emulate the flow of sand.
 Even the motifs adorning the facade symbolise the desert and native flora and fauna.
 And at night, the stadium walls behind the screen glow in the dark courtesy of giant multimedia screens - a beacon in contrast to the lightless desert.

 Nearby Sights and Attractions